Peter Rowan: Biography

-Rowan has been part of Mother Bay State Entertainers and played mandolin on their record of 1963, The String Band Project.
+Rowan joined The Mother Bay State Entertainers in 1963 and played mandolin on the three tracks the group contributed to the 1965 various artist record The String Band Project.
 He has recorded and performed with his brothers, Lorin and Chris, at various times, starting in 1972.
 He has composed songs performed by New Riders of the Purple Sage, including "Panama Red", "Midnight Moonlight" and "Lonesome L.A.
 Cowboy".

-Rowan also features on In No Sense?
-Nonsense!, an album by UK band Art of Noise.
-His is the voice (yodel) on "One Earth", the last song of the album.
-It was recorded 1987, and it was released by China Records and Chrysalis Records Ltd. that same year.
+Rowan also features on the 1987 album In No Sense?
+Nonsense! by the UK band Art of Noise.
+He appears as "The Voice" (yodel) on "One Earth", the last song of the album.

 Rowan collaborated with his daughter, Amanda Rowan, to write the song "On the Wings of Horses", which was recorded on Rowan's 1990 album Dustbowl Children and later recorded by Emmylou Harris on the 1992 Disney album Country Music for Kids.
 Rowan released Quartet (2007), the second collaboration with guitarist and bluegrass musician Tony Rice.
 Rowan contributed to the 2011 bluegrass tribute album to the British progressive rock band the Moody Blues, entitled Moody Bluegrass TWO...Much Love, singing lead vocal on Mike Pinder's song "Dawn Is a Feeling".

-His more recent releases are The Old School (2013) on Compass Records, Peter Rowan's Twang n Groove Vol. 1 on There Records, Dharma Blues (2015) on Omnivore Recordings, My Aloha!
+His more recent releases are The Old School (2013) on Compass Records, Peter Rowan's Twang n Groove Vol. 1 on There Records, Dharma Blues (2014) on Omnivore Recordings, My Aloha!
 (2017) also on Omnivore Recordings, and Carter Stanley's Eyes (2018) on Rebel Records.

 In 1997 Rowan received a Grammy Award for his contributions to the bluegrass compilation True Life Blues: The Songs of Bill Monroe.
 The album won for Best Bluegrass Album that year.
 He has also received six Grammy nominations throughout his career.

 Rowan received the Bluegrass Star Award, presented by the Bluegrass Heritage Foundation of Dallas, Texas, on October 20, 2012.
 The award is bestowed upon bluegrass artists who do an exemplary job of advancing traditional bluegrass music and bringing it to new audiences while preserving its character and heritage.